aria-ml/dataeval/CONTRIBUTING.md

 ### Branching Strategy

-Development is done using a lightweight version of Gitflow.
-There are 2 long lived branches, `develop` and `main`.
-Development happens against the `develop` branch and changes merged in to `develop` are added to a new or existing merge request in to `main`.
+Development is done using Github flow branching strategy.
+Feature development is done on short-lived branches against `main` branch and merged in to `main` as frequently as possible, with the idea that `main` is ready to ship at any interval.
+If changes are not ready to be released, they should be not part of the public facing API and encapsulated in the `_prototype` subpackage.

+As the feature nears completion, the code should move to the `_internal` subpackage and be exposed through our public facing API.
+Docstrings, tutorials, how-tos, and other relevant deliverables should be prepared along-side.

-The merge request in to `main` includes additional validation in the form of extensive functional tests.
-After feature validation is performed and documentation is reviewed, the merge request is approved and `develop` is merged in to `main`, which triggers release to PyPI and ReadTheDocs.
+After merge requests in to `main` are completed, additional validation in the form of extensive functional tests are run.
+If this post-merge pipeline succeeds, the build is tagged with `last-known-good`.
+At some regular cadence which has yet to be determined, a branch is created off of `main` to `releases/vX.X.X` and triggers release to PyPI and ReadTheDocs.

-Hotfixes are merged directly in to `main` and the change is cherry-picked in to `develop`.
+Hotfixes for particular feauture relases are merged directly in to relevant `releases/vX.X.X` branch and the change is cherry-picked in to `main`.

 ### Branching Diagram
 ![image info](.gitlab/branching.png)